Jane Lippitt Patterson

-Jane Lippitt Patterson (née, Lippitt; June 4, 1829 - November 20, 1919) was a 19th-century American writer and editor.
-Her father ran a school.
+Jane Lippitt Patterson (née, Lippitt; June 4, 1829 – November 20, 1919) was a 19th-century American writer and editor.
+For 20 years, she served as editor of the Home Department of The Christian Leader.
+The author of Victory, Out of Sight, Romance of the New Bethesda, and Buena Vista Windows, she also wrote 400 short poems, short stories and essays.
+Patterson was a Universalist who conducted services and assisted in the pulpit including at funerals.
 She was awarded a Litt.D. by Tufts College in 1905.
-For 20 years, she served as editor of the Home Department of The Christian Leader.
-She was the author of Victory, Out of Sight, Romance of the New Bethesda, and Buena Vista Windows.
-She also wrote 400 short poems, short stories and essays.
-Patterson was a Universalist and conducted services, assisted in the pulpit including at funerals.

 Early life

 Jane Lippitt was born in Otsego, New York, 4 June 1829.
 Her parents were Daniel Lippitt and Catharine (Burch) Lippitt.
 Her father owned and cultivated land, and in winter, he kept the district school.
 Patterson learned early all the tasks associated with farm life.
 She could spin flax, tow and wool, and before she was 12 years old, she made summer clothes for a younger brother out of linen which she had helped to manufacture.

 At the age of 10, the family removed from New York to Pennsylvania, settling in Summit Township, Crawford County, a region comparatively new.
 Forests covered more than half the farm as the local houses were built of logs.
 For a brief period, her mother was homesick when she saw the home and its wild surroundings.